Run Service

 Response

-The following example response contains data from two job runs.
-No periods were defined for data collection from the job in this example.
+The following is a response example with data from two job runs.
+There are no periods defined for data collection from the job in this example.

 Copy